 “In the Pacific Northwest, we have not properly stewarded the ecosystem upon which the salmon and orca, and we, depend.
 And the problems are multiplying,” said Bogaard.
 “These rivers are getting warmer, and especially dangerous in the summer months, to the point that it is one more pressure point on already endangered salmon populations.”

 The federal government has a response for some instances of warming in dammed reservoirs.
 The Dworshak Dam, on the North Fork Clearwater River in Idaho, benefits from a much deeper, cooler reservoir of water relative to other federal dams, particularly on the lower Snake.
 Hot weather conditions prompt the release of colder water held at Dworshak, which takes about three days to reach the downstream side of the Lower Granite Dam on the Snake River, according to the Army Corps of Engineers.
-But Bogaard said it isn’t enough to make enough of a difference across the lower Snake.
+But Bogaard said it isn’t enough to make a difference across the lower Snake.

 “These fish are highly adaptable, highly resistant, but they have their limits.
 Our inaction … is pushing them past their limits,” he said.